 2.1 Faculty Appointments at Mercer University

 The authority to appoint members of the faculty of Mercer University rests with the President who acts on the authority of the Board of Trustees.
-Faculty appointments are governed by the following policies and procedures:
+This authority applies to university faculty appointments and honorific appointments.